-It is normal for a girl to have her period as an aspect of growing up, learning and knowing about menstrual hygiene and practices, can help young people to have a common knowledge for a living on a day to day basis.
+It is normal for a girl to have her period as an aspect of growing up, learning and knowing about menstrual hygiene and practices, can help young people to have common knowledge for a living on a day-to-day basis.

 There are very many false doctrines about the Menstrual cycle that can make girls lose self-esteem.

 While on one of our school visits as Reach A Hand Uganda, Femy (real name withheld) raised her hand and asked if the smell of a used pad can make anyone sick.